-Since 2009, Erika has assessed and treated adolescents in a variety of settings including the juvenile court, schools, community mental health and addiction centers, and as a consultant in private practice.
+Since 2009, Erika has assessed and worked with clients in a variety of settings including the juvenile court, schools, community mental health and addiction centers, and as a consultant in private practice.

 In addition to treating adolescents and young adults struggling with Adverse Childhood Events (ACE) and other significant mental health challenges, she has over 10 years of experience in helping her clients and their families to better understand and utilize the special education supports available to meet their individual academic needs.

 -Boston College, Lynch School of Education - Master of Arts in Counseling Psychology

 Treats: Post Traumatic Stress Disorder (PTSD), mental health issues related to traumatic stress and Adverse Childhood Experiences (ACEs); Anxiety and Depression